moses-sun/mathru/README.md

 Mathru is a numeric library containing algorithms for linear algebra, analysis and statistics written in pure Rust with BLAS/LAPACK support.

 ## Features
-The following features are impelmented in this create:
+The following features are implemented in this create:

 * [Linear algebra](https://matthiaseiholzer.gitlab.io/mathru/documentation/algebra/)
     * [Vector](https://matthiaseiholzer.gitlab.io/mathru/documentation/algebra/vector/)